donovanr/whovian_remote_jupyter_kernels/README.md

 ```
 which R
 ```

 should be something like `~/anaconda/bin/R`.

-Note that this is a different R than RStudio or the system R, so you’ll have to install all the packages you like to use in this R that you'll be connecting to on whovian
+Note that this is a different R than RStudio or the system R, so you’ll probably have to install all the packages you like to use in this R.

 ## Configure the remote kernel

 This only needs to happen on your local machine.

 Install the remote kernel manager with:

 ```